 The Division of Family Development determined the Bergen County Board of Social Services would be the sole administrator of municipal public assistance for all towns in Bergen County who voluntarily turned over the administration to the County.
 However, municipalities may continue to administer the program if they so desire.

 NOTE 14: SUBSEQUENT EVENT

-The Board has evaluated subsequent events through June 2, 2015, the date which the financial statements were available to be issued and no other items were noted for disclosure.
+The Board has evaluated subsequent events through July 8, 2016, no items were noted for disclosure.

 COUNTY OF BERGEN BOARD OF SOCIAL SERVICES ADMINISTRATION FUND